chejug/unicornify-avatar/README.md

 Download the zip file

-unzip it and put the folder into plugin folder, and you are all done
+unzip it and put the folder into plugin folder,

+Go to admin and Turn on Unicornify Avatar